alex1xu/Lipid-Droplet-Counting/README.md

 ![Screenshot 2024-07-29 202600](https://github.com/user-attachments/assets/87f9c630-32d8-47cb-90fb-6bc385e7567f)

 Comparisons with human ground truths on a testing set are also shown below.
+Model predictions achieve an R-squared of 0.97 relative to human ground truths.
 Results indicate that for every 21.6&pm;5.0 droplets in an image, one is miscounted.

 ![Screenshot 2024-07-29 204207](https://github.com/user-attachments/assets/a29d7512-bba4-4649-8b77-e0ca48ef35a6)